seansovine/audio_dsp/README.md

 + I also plan to work on some more interesting visualization options--like a spectral analysis, for example--that can be shown while the audio is playing.

-+ I will add a running time display to the UI, eventually with pause and seek controls.
++ I will add real times to the UI progress bar, and eventually pause and seek controls.